codsen/codsen/packages/object-no-new-keys/README.md

 This library has two modes:

-1. Strict comparing, having no assumptions about the reference.
+1. Strict comparing, having no assumptions about the `reference`.
-2. Comparing assuming that references will be NORMALISED.
+2. Comparing, assuming that the `reference` will be NORMALISED.

-> Normalisation - process of making multiple nested objects or arrays to have the same key set.
-If any array in any level has plain objects as its elements, those objects should have the same key set.
+> Normalisation - a process of making multiple nested objects or arrays to have the same key set.
+If any array in any level has plain objects as its elements, those objects should have the same key set as their siblings at the same level. _— elders of the Internet._

 These two modes mainly concern the case when both `input` and `reference` have an array, but `reference` has less elements and there's nothing to compare the `input` element to: